ten-protocol/go-ten/design/bridge_design.md

 ) public returns (bool)
 ```

 Internally, the function will hash the message and compare it with the result of the key in `receivedMessages` map.
 If the map contains a `true` under this key, then the message has been received by this contract and `verifyMessageReceived` will return true.
-This is useful as a cheap-ish way to verify something has happened by utilizing the end user's client as a transfer mechanism of the full message.
+This is useful as a cheap-ish way to verify something has happened by utilizing the end user's client (or browser) as the transfer mechanism for the full message.